happybono/AvocadoSmoothie/README.md

 ### 2. What is Kernel Radius
 #### Definition
-- Definition: In a median filter, `kernelRadius` specifies how many elements are taken on each side of the center element when creating the median window.
+In a median filter, `kernelRadius` specifies how many elements are taken on each side of the center element when creating the median window.

 #### Kernel Size Formula
 The width of a kernel is calculated using the following formula:

 $$